ethiprince/insta/README.md

 # insta
-This is the f&amp;!king awesome tool osi tool for instagram
+This is the f&amp;!king awesome tool OSI tool for instagram
 ## • How To Install